wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 Now, compare that with Drupal.

-### Drupal 8.5.x
+### Drupal 8.5

+**UPDATE: in my original post, I forgot to run the tests with the `SIMPLETEST_BASE_URL` environment variable, so of course many tests were reported as failing.
+Stupid&hellip; In my defense, they should have been marked as _skipped_, not _failing_.**

 I used the following command to run the tests:

 <pre><code class="language-bash">
-SIMPLETEST_DB=sqlite://testdb.sqlite time ./vendor/bin/phpunit -c core/phpunit.xml.dist
+SIMPLETEST_BASE_URL=http://localhost SIMPLETEST_DB=mysql://drupal:drupal@db/drupal time ./vendor/bin/phpunit -c core/phpunit.xml.dist
 </code></pre>

 Here's PHPUnit's output:

-    Time: 27 minutes, Memory: 772.00MB
+    Time: 72 minutes, Memory: 772.00MB
-    Tests: 23785, Assertions: 28383, Errors: 5884, Failures: 9, Skipped: 1907, Incomplete: 1, Risky: 1.

-Here's the actual time measurement:

-    real	27m4.217s
-    user	17m31.298s
-    sys	    8m52.700s

-So, running the _entire_ suite takes approximately **27m**.
-Even though I ran these on the 8.5.x development branch, this is not a reasonable explanation for why there are almost _6'000 errors_.
-Here again, we have many skipped tests, but they are irrelevant in the light of the amount of failing tests.
+So, running the _entire_ suite takes approximately **72m**.
+Here again, we have many skipped tests, but like before, this can be because of missing services.

+_In Drupal's defense, I ran this inside a Docker container, and IO performance is notoriously bad on Docker for Mac.
+So this number may be much lower for other setups.
+If you can make tests run as fast as the [drupal.org CI server](https://dispatcher.drupalci.org/job/drupal_patches/), you may need approximately 40 minutes to run the entire suite.
+I doubt, however, that you can get much lower than that._

 Furthermore, generating a coverage report gives us the following statistics: